 In synchronous classes, students must log in at the predetermined class time each day for guided instruction to ensure they are counted as being present at the beginning of class.
+In asynchronous classes, students must be online with their cameras enabled when completing assessments.
 All students must abide by the outlined attendance policies.